 Look where cars are parked

 A car outside a house all but assures someone is inside.
 Freshly spawned cars only ever face east; if it’s angled elsewhere, someone’s been driving it.
+[Update: This has been fixed with a recent patch.]

 Remain calm near the end